InsultingPros/LazyKFWiki/docs/UnrealScript/Decompilation.md

 ## Additional Requirements

-These will greatly help you in editing, finding variables.
+These will greatly help you in source file editing.
 Apps may differ for you, we just advice most user friendly and stable variant.

 * [VSCode](https://code.visualstudio.com/).
 * [VSCode UnrealScript extension](https://marketplace.visualstudio.com/items?itemName=EliotVU.uc).